Bob Lind

-Robert Neale Lind (born November 25, 1942) is an American folk-music singer-lyricist, who helped define the 1960s folk rock movement in the U.S. and UK.
+Robert Neale Lind (born November 25, 1942) is an American playwright, novelist, and singer-songwriter who helped define the 1960s folk rock movement in the U.S. and UK.
 Lind is well known for his transatlantic hit record, "Elusive Butterfly", which reached number 5 on both the US and UK charts in 1966.
 Many musicians have recorded songs by Lind, who continues to write, record and perform.

 Early life

 Lind was born in Baltimore, Maryland.
 His parents divorced when he was five, and his mother remarried; his stepfather was in the Air Force, and the family travelled for some years before settling in Denver, Colorado.
 He became interested in folk music while a student at Western State College in Gunnison, Colorado, and abandoned his studies to become a musician.

 Career

+Music

 In 1965, Lind signed a recording contract with Liberty Records' subsidiary, World Pacific Records, and on that label he recorded "Elusive Butterfly".
 The single might have done even better on the UK Singles Chart had competition not arisen from established Irish recording artist Val Doonican, who released a cover version of the song at the same time.
 In the end, both versions of "Elusive Butterfly" made number five in the UK in 1966.
 Lind also wrote "Cheryl's Goin' Home", which was covered by Adam Faith, the Blues Project, Sonny & Cher, John Otway, the Cascades, and others.

-Lind's compositions were eventually covered by more than 200 artists. including Cher, Glen Campbell, Aretha Franklin, Dolly Parton, Eric Clapton, Nancy Sinatra, The Four Tops, The Turtles, Richie Havens, Hoyt Axton, The Kingston Trio, Johnny Mathis, The Rokes (with the Italian cover "Ma che colpa abbiamo noi"), and Petula Clark.
+To date, Lind's compositions have been eventually covered by more than 200 artists. including Cher, Glen Campbell, Aretha Franklin, Dolly Parton, Eric Clapton, Nancy Sinatra, The Four Tops, The Turtles, Richie Havens, Hoyt Axton, The Kingston Trio, Johnny Mathis, The Rokes (with the Italian covers "Ma che colpa abbiamo noi" and "E' la pioggia che va"), and Petula Clark.

 Plagued by drug and alcohol problems, Lind gained a reputation in the business for being "hard to work with."
 In 1969, Lind severed ties with World Pacific.
 Three years later, Capitol Records released Since There Were Circles, an album that was well received by critics, but not commercially successful.
 Lind dropped out of the music industry for a number of years.
-He was a friend of the writer Charles Bukowski's, who turned him into the character Dinky Summers in his 1978 novel Women and other writings.
-He has been clean and sober since July 1977.
+He was a friend of the writer Charles Bukowski's, who used him as a prototype for the character Dinky Summers in his 1978 novel Women and other writings.
+Lind stopped using drugs and alcohol in 1977.